-To get involved, please contact Jessica Symank, Senior Director, Patient Safety and Quality Partnerships (JessicaS@wsha.org, 206-216-2535) to schedule an onboarding discussion.
+Contact Jessica Symank, Senior Director, Patient Safety and Quality Partnerships (JessicaS@wsha.org, 206-216-2535) to schedule an onboarding discussion.